Externalities

 Market failure: when the free market fails to allocate resources efficiently, leading to a welfare loss.
 Externalities are a core cause of market failure.

-Negative Externalities of Production
+Negative Externalities in Production

-- What it is: the production of a good imposes external costs on third parties, such as pollution, noise, or congestion.
+- What it is: the production of a demerit good imposes external costs on third parties, such as pollution, noise, or congestion.

 - Example: coal-fired electricity generation creates air pollution that harms public health.